MahirAzizMoon/styleflow-bd-agent/ARCHITECTURE.md

 ## Why this is an agent

 The model is not called directly from the route for a single response.
 LangChain controls a loop in which the model can inspect context, choose a registered tool, receive the tool observation, and then produce a final answer. `metadata.toolsUsed` provides observable evidence of that decision.

-## Likely Q&A

-### Why use a singleton checkpointer?

-It gives all requests a consistent persistence service and avoids opening a new SQLite connection for every message.
-Thread isolation comes from `thread_id`, not from separate saver instances.

-### What is a `thread_id`?

-It is LangGraph's identifier for one checkpoint history.
-ChatFlow maps the public `conversationId` directly to it, so the same ID resumes a thread and another ID starts an isolated one.

-### How does memory survive restart?

-`SqliteSaver` writes checkpoints to `data/memory.db`.
-A new Node.js process opens the same file and loads the latest checkpoint for the supplied thread ID.

-### How does summarization work?

-The middleware counts approximate tokens.
-At the trigger, it asks the model to summarize older context, replaces those messages with a marked summary, and preserves recent messages.
-The memory endpoint detects the marker and exposes `summarized` plus a preview.

-### Why can the tool result not be hallucinated?

-The calculator computes deterministically and Tavily performs an external request.
-LangChain appends the returned observation as a tool message.
-The system prompt forbids inventing results, and the final answer is generated after the actual observation is present.

-### What happens if Tavily is absent?

-The server still starts and all ten local business/calculation tools remain registered.
-Only `tavily_search` is omitted from `/health`, so catalogue, stock, policy, arithmetic, recommendation, wishlist, order-draft, size-guide and handoff flows continue working.

-### Which model is used, and what are its limitations?

-The local default and public deployment use OpenAI `gpt-4.1-mini` through LangChain's `ChatOpenAI` integration, matching the faculty FAQ's recommended provider.
-The model was selected because it supports reliable structured tool calling while remaining suitable for this small demonstration agent.
-It is only one component: LangChain controls the agent loop, tools provide trusted observations, Express validates requests, and SQLite persists thread state.
-Limitations include provider quota/rate limits, occasional imperfect tool selection, and probabilistic long-history summarization.

-### What changed from RAM memory?

-Previously, restarting Node erased all `MemorySaver` state.
-Now SQLite persists it on disk.
-Setting `MEMORY_DB_PATH=:memory:` deliberately restores temporary behavior for isolated tests.

 ### Why is SQLite not ideal for multiple cloud instances?

 It is a local file.
 Multiple instances need shared durable storage and coordinated writes, so a production scale-out deployment should use a PostgreSQL checkpointer.